How to access land records in South Australia

 of South Australia was passed by the British Government.

-Before the Act could become law, the Commissioners had
+Before the Act could become law, the Commissioners had to

-to raise £35,000 of which £20,000 had to go
+raise £35,000 of which £20,000 had to go to

-comprised 134 acres in the country and one city acre.
+134 acres in the country and one city acre.

 1837 to 1858